PaddlePaddle/PaddleFL/README.md

 - **Active Learning**

+### Paddle Encrypted

+Paddle Fluid Encrypted is a framework for privacy-preserving deep learning based on PaddlePaddle.
+It follows the same running mechanism and programming paradigm with PaddlePaddle, while using secure multi-party computation (MPC) to enable secure training and prediction.

+With Paddle Fluid Encrypted, it is easy to train models or conduct prediction as on PaddlePaddle over encrypted data, without the need for cryptography expertise.
+Furthermore, the rich industry-oriented models and algorithms built on PaddlePaddle can be smoothly migrated to secure versions on Paddle Fluid Encrypted with little effort.

+As a key product of PaddleFL, Paddle Fluid Encrypted intrinsically supports federated learning well, including horizontal, vertical and transfer learning scenarios.
+It provides both provable security (semantic security) and competitive performance.

+Below please see the installation, examples, or visit the documentation to learn more about the technical details.

 ## Framework design of PaddleFL

+### Horizontal Federated Learning
 <img src='images/FL-training.png' width = "1000" height = "400" align="middle"/>

 In PaddleFL, components for defining a federated learning task and training a federated learning job are as follows: